Tika Ram Paliwal

-Tika Ram Paliwal (24 April 1909 – 8 February 1995) was an Indian politician, who served as the Chief Minister of Rajasthan from 3 March 1952 to 31 October 1952.
+Tika Ram Paliwal (24 April 1909 – 8 February 1995) was an Indian politician who served as the Chief Minister of Rajasthan from 3 March 1952 to 31 October 1952.

-Paliwal was born at Mandawar, Rajasthan village in the present-day Mandawar tehsil of dausa district.
-He was a prominent Indian independence activist.
-He was a minister in Jai Narayan Vyas government form 26 April 1951 to 2 March 1952.
+Paliwal was born in Gaur Brahmin family to Pandit Hukumchand & Sundari Devi at Mandawar, Rajasthan village in the present-day Mandawar tehsil of dausa district.
+He was a prominent Indian independence activist and was a minister in Jai Narayan Vyas government from 26 April 1951 to 2 March 1952.
 He became the chief Minister of first democratically elected Rajasthan Legislative Assembly as Jai Narayan Vyas lost in the elections.
-Later Jai Narayan Vyas got elected in by-election from Kishangarh and again took over the post on 1 November 1952.
+Later, Jai Narayan Vyas got elected in by-election from Kishangarh and again took over the post on 1 November 1952.
 So Tika Ram Paliwal resigned from the Cabinet for a short period and re-joined it.

 He was MLA from Mahuwa twice in 1952 and 1957.
 In 1962, he was elected from the Hindaun Lok Sabha constituency as independent candidate.